-The sponsor was contacted for information on any adverse events and complaints they may have received from ordering physicians or patients during the period from May 26, 2022 to June 1, 2023 (the test was approved on August 26, 2014).
+The sponsor was contacted for information on any adverse events and complaints they may have received from ordering physicians or patients during the period from June 1, 2023 to May 14, 2024 (the test was approved on August 26, 2014).
 As per the sponsor, there were no MDRs, adverse events or complaints received by the sponsor from ordering physicians or patients during this period.

-MDR Summary:
+MDR Summary